Sub-diffusive wave transport and weak localization transition in three-dimensional stealthy hyperuniform disordered systems: Stability of the spectral properties

 \section{Stability of the spectral properties}

 In this appendix, we discuss the stability of the spectral properties of the investigated arrays with respect to both the system size and the tolerance value used during the point pattern optimization process.
-The outcomes of this study are summarized in Fig.\,(\ref{FigA2})\,(a-d) for different optical density values.
-Specifically, panels (a-d) display the Green's matrix eigenvalue distributions obtained by diagonalizing the matrix (\ref{GreenOur}) relative to ten different realizations of 3D-SHDS with $\chi=40\%$.
-Black markers refer to systems with one thousand particles.
+The outcomes of this study are summarized in Fig.\,(\ref{FigA2})\,(a-d) for different optical density values, as specified in the caption, and in Fig.\,(\ref{FigA3})\,(a-b).
+Specifically, Fig.\,(\ref{FigA2})\,(a-d) display the Green's matrix eigenvalue distributions obtained by diagonalizing the matrix (\ref{GreenOur}) relative to ten different realizations of 3D-SHDS with $\chi=40\%$.
 The red, green, and blue points refer to structures with three thousand scatterers generated with a tolerance value equal to $10^{-12}$, $10^{-15}$, and $10^{-20}$ during the point pattern optimization process.
-These findings demonstrate the robustness of the spectral properties of the investigated structures with respect to both the particle number and the tolerance value.
-The different distributions are characterized by the same shape, independently of the optical density.
-Moreover, spectral gaps are visible in panels (b-d) for sufficiently large values of the optical density.
-As demonstrated in Refs.\cite{SgrignuoliSubrandom, Sgrignuoli2019}, the formation of these spectral gaps, which widen as $\rho/k_0^3$ increases, drastically reduces the appearance of proximity resonances and substantially attenuate the near-field mediated dipole-dipole interactions that are detrimental to the localization of light waves in random media \cite{SkipetrovPRL}.
-Finally, the results shown in Fig.(\ref{FigA2}) demonstrate the robustness of the performed spectral analysis with respect to the size of the considered systems.
-In fact, we can appreciate that the overall distributions of the complex eigenvalues of the matrix\,(\ref{GreenOur}) are robust with respect to the number of scatterers and systems composed of $N=1000$ electric dipoles already capture the general spectral behavior exhibited by the larger ones.
-Therefore, this scaling analysis demonstrates that the structures investigated in this work are sufficiently large to manifest the important effects of hyperuniformity in the transport and localization behavior of vector waves in stealthy three-dimensional environments.
+These eigenvalue distributions almost coincide.
+This finding demonstrates the robustness of the spectral properties of the investigated structures with respect to this optimization parameter.
+Fig.6 also shows that the overall distributions of the complex eigenvalues of the matrix (\ref{GreenOur}) for N = 1000 (i.e., black markers in Fig.\,(\ref{FigA2})) already capture the spectral features of larger systems comprising of 3000 electric dipoles.
+In particular, these distributions are not influenced by proximity resonances, have the same shape independently of the optical density, and are characterized by spectral gaps in panels (b-d), which widen as $\rho/k_0^3$ increases.
+As demonstrated in Refs.\cite{SgrignuoliSubrandom, Sgrignuoli2019} and discussed in section \ref{LargeRegime}, the formation of these spectral gaps drastically reduces the appearance of proximity resonances and substantially attenuate the near-field mediated dipole-dipole interactions that are detrimental to the localization of light waves in uncorrelated random media \cite{SkipetrovPRL}.